Introduction

 - Couples: $690,000 in combined super savings

 These figures are based on the assumption that retirees own their own home and will draw down their capital while also receiving a part Age Pension to supplement their retirement income.
 It’s important to note that these are benchmarks, and the actual amount of super you need may vary depending on your individual circumstances and retirement goals.
+The interaction between your super and government benefits can also influence how much you need, which we explain in understanding superannuation and Centrelink interaction.
+You can also refer to Services Australia for official guidance on Age Pension eligibility and means testing.

 Annual Income Needed for a Comfortable Retirement